ansible/ansible/README.rst

    were named after Van Halen songs.)
 *  The ``devel`` branch corresponds to the release actively under development.
-*  The ``stable-2.x`` branches exist for current branches
+*  The ``stable-2.x`` branches exist for current releases.
 *  Various release-X.Y branches exist for previous releases.
 *  For information about the active branches see the `Ansible release and maintenance <https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html>`_ page.
-*  We'd love to have your contributions, read `Community Information <https://docs.ansible.com/ansible/latest/community>`_ for notes on how to get started.
+*  We'd love to have your contributions, read the `Community Guide <https://docs.ansible.com/ansible/latest/community>`_ for notes on how to get started.

 Roadmap